 '''

 mv /cxfs/tp91/tmp/TST /cxfs/tp91/tmp/tst

-mv: \'/cxfs/tp91/tmp/TST' and \'/cxfs/tp91/tmp/tst' are the same file
+mv: '/cxfs/tp91/tmp/TST' and '/cxfs/tp91/tmp/tst' are the same file

 '''

 - The filesystem is case-preserving.
 This means the filesystem remembers the exact name that was used to create the file.
-This means that if a file was created with the name "File", it can be referenced using the name "FILE" or "file", but the reported name will always be "File". - Case-insensitive CXFS filesystems are not supported on Linux clients.
-A Linux client will fail to mount the filesystem with messages such as the following:
+This means that if a file was created with the name "File", it can be referenced using the name "FILE" or "file", but the reported name will always be "File". - Case-insensitive CXFS filesystems are not supported on SLES 10 and RHEL client-only nodes.
+These nodes will fail to mount the filesystem with messages such as the following:

 '''

-Preparing to mount CXFS file system "/dev/cxvm/tp91" XFS: bad version XFS: SB validate failed
+Preparing to mount CXFS file system "/dev/cxvm/tp91"

+XFS: bad version

+XFS: SB validate failed

 '''